 Squad and Platoon Trainer Multi-Purpose Infantry Munition (MPIM)

 The SQD/PLT Trainer version of the MPIMS family meets the requirement for training and qualification on the system.
 The SQD/PLT trainer is a simple, low-cost training system that mimics the actual functioning of the MPIMS family, spanning from force on force trainer and less-lethal to full lethal versions.
 The trainer allows leaders and trainers to verify that soldiers are trained on the system, validate the correct employment and initiation of the system.
-Once the system is functioned correctly an audible and/or visual signal (depending on future maturation of the SQD/PLT trainer) is emitted, allowing the trainer to know that the soldier, sailor, marine or airman has employed the
+Once the system is functioned correctly an audible and/or visual signal (depending on future maturation of the SQD/PLT trainer) is emitted, allowing the trainer to know that the soldier, sailor, marine or airman has employed the system correctly.

 Force on Force Trainer (FOFT) Multi-Purpose Infantry Munition (MPIM)